AdobeDocs/graphql-mesh-gateway/src/pages/gateway/batching.md

   - `keysArg` provides the name of the primary key argument.
 For this example, the `keysArg` field is the argument name used when sending an array of SKUs to fetch multiple reviews.
   - `keyField` provides the key value for each item in the batched query.
 For this example, the `keyField` indicates which Product field provides the SKU value to the review service.

-The following query uses the custom resolver to batch the nested data, making only one call to each source:
+The following query uses the custom resolver to batch the nested data, making only one call to the `Reviews` source for multiple SKUs:

 ```graphql
 {